 Most custody arrangements split major holidays between the parents.
 Part of establishing the parenting plan during divorce usually involves hashing this out.
 Every family is different, so how this shakes out varies a great deal.

 Feelings of sadness and depression may set in.
 Especially for newly divorced dads.
 Over time, you’ll probably come to terms with the situation, get used to it, and figure out ways to deal.
 But that first time stings the most.

-But you don’t have to wallow in misery and have a pity party.
+Fortunately, you don’t have to wallow in misery and have a pity party.
 That’s not healthy for anyone.
 There are ways to deal with divorce on Thanksgiving, and here are just a few tips and suggestions to help you through.

-Celebrate Another Day
+Celebrate Thanksgiving Another Way

 And there’s no law against eating turkey on a day before or after the holiday proper—trust us, we’re lawyers, we looked into it.
 Your kids might even love having a second Thanksgiving.

 You can go to the movies, watch Thanksgiving Day football games at a sports bar, and eat whatever you want.
 You can always volunteer somewhere and take your mind off of your problems for a while and do some good for your community.

 Rally The Troops

 There’s no reason you have to be alone on Thanksgiving, even if your children are with you’re your ex.
-Maybe you know other people in similar situation, who can’t be with family for one reason or another.
-A “Friends-giving” is an increasingly popular option.
+Maybe you know other people in similar situations, who can’t be with family for one reason or another.
+A “Friendsgiving” is an increasingly popular option.

 Start New Thanksgiving Traditions